shagunsodhani/powerlaw/README.md

 ## Features

-The current implementation supports fitting both continous and discrete data to a powerlaw (using both Linear Regression and Maximum Liklihood Estimator method) and calculating the goodness of fit for the fitted powerlaw.
-Additionally, there are methods to generate random numbers for powerlaw, exponential and strectched exponenetial series.
-The complete documentation can be fount [here](https://powerlaw.readthedocs.org).
+The current implementation supports fitting both continuous and discrete data to a power-law (using both Linear Regression and Maximum Likelihood Estimator method) and calculating the goodness of fit for the fitted power-law.
+Additionally, there are methods to generate random numbers for power-law, exponential and stretched exponential series.
+The complete documentation can be found [here](https://powerlaw.readthedocs.org).

 A short summary of the paper can be found [here](/paper/README.md).